Meet Helen

 MA (Hons) Child and Family Psychology, PG Dip Child and Family Psychology, BA Psychology

-Helen is a Member of New Zealand Psychological Society, and Associate Member with the Sandplay Therapy Association of New Zealand and Australia.
+Associate Member of the Sandplay Therapy Association of New Zealand and Australia (STANZ)

 Therapeutic Approaches

-Helen uses several research-based therapeutic approaches to meet the needs of your child or young person.
+Helen uses several research-based therapeutic approaches to meet the individual needs of children and young people.
 These include:

 Cognitive Behaviour Therapy